 Do you ever feel like somebody’s watching you?
 You’re probably aware that brands and advertisers can see a lot of your activity when you browse the web.
-If you’ve noticed Google’s Incognito Mode on your iPhone, it seems to offer a solution.
+If you’ve noticed Google’s Incognito Mode on iPhone, it seems to offer a solution.
 Is it trustworthy, though?

 Incognito Mode, on iPhone or otherwise, does provide some privacy.
 It may not be as closed as you think, though.
 Here’s a closer look.

-What Does Incognito Mode Do?
+What Does Incognito Mode on iPhone Do?

 If you enter Incognito Mode on the Chrome app instead of the Google app, you’ll see a different message.
 This one has some more information.
 It’ll tell you that others who use that device can’t see your history, which is the key here.